paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

   (C) No amendment to a joint resolution considered under this paragraph shall be in order in the Senate.

-**(b) Suspension of sequestration procedures** Upon the enactment of a declaration of war or a joint resolution described in subsection (a) of this section—
+**(b) Suspension of sequestration procedures** Upon the enactment of a declaration of war or a joint resolution described in subsection (a)—

 (1) the subsequent issuance of any sequestration report or any sequestration order is precluded;